happybeing/safe-cli-boilerplate/README.md

 # What's This?

 This Project contains 'boilerplate' open source code which can be customised to create command line applications which interact with the SAFE Network.
-It uses [pkg](http://npmjs.com/package/pkg) to create packaged executables for Linux, Windows and Mac OS.
+It uses [nexe](https://www.npmjs.com/package/nexe) or [pkg](http://npmjs.com/package/pkg) to create packaged executables for Linux, Windows and Mac OS, although `nexe` can be used to build for other platforms too.

 # About SAFE Network
 The [SAFE Network](https://safenetwork.tech/) is a truly autonomous, decentralised internet.
 This **Secure Access For Everyone Network** (SAFE) tackles the increasing risks to individuals, business and nation states arising from over centralisation, domination by commercial monopolies, security risks from malware, hacking, surveillance and so on.
 It's a new and truly open internet aligned with the original vision held by its creators and early users, with security, net neutrality and unmediated open access baked in.